cgoncalves94/Python-DSA-Projects/ThreadShed/README.md

 # Thread Shed Exercise

 ## Description
-This Python script is part of a coding exercise aimed at practicing various programming concepts.
-It simulates a sales record system.
+This Python project simulates a sales record system, focusing on parsing and aggregating sales data as well as manipulating strings.

 ## Objectives
-- Data Parsing
-- String Manipulation
-- Data Aggregation
+- Parse and aggregate sales data
+- Manipulate strings to derive insights

 ## Technologies Used
 - Python